RyanVanDijck/Year2_Team_Copy/Final_Report/ProductMarketingPlan.md

 Distribution of our product, will be through a few online vendors such as Amazon and Capterra, additionally, we will have a website availble where customers can buy from us directly

-Our team would also plan to attend trade fairs such as IT Showcase london, and CLOUD & DEVOPS WORLD 2020, whereby we can furthur promote our product, network with customers and offer exclusive package deals.
+Our team would also plan to attend trade fairs such as IT Showcase london, and CLOUD & DEVOPS WORLD 2020, whereby we can further promote our product, network with customers and offer exclusive package deals.